jmsmistral/sassy/README.rst

    $ sassy test.txt
    here's how you call a macro:
-       variables can be nested to form references to other variables: somevalue ...and also nest parameters as with variables: somevalue
+       variables can be nested to form references to other variables:  some value ...and also nest parameters as with variables:  some value

    here's a call to the same macro with a different parameter:
-       variables can be nested to form references to other variables: somevalue ...and also nest parameters as with variables: someothervalue
+       variables can be nested to form references to other variables:  some value ...and also nest parameters as with variables:  some other value

 **Loops**